vishvAsa/vedAH/meta/articles/keith/APPENDIX/H_PYTHAGORAS_AND_PARMENIDES.md

 6

 guages.
 But we have no proof of the early existence of these Tocharians in East Turkestan, and the 'Outer' languages show no centum features.
-His view of Yadus, TurvaŚas, &c., as immigrants partially Semitized- from Mesopotamia, is quite implausible, as is his denial of the aboriginal char- acter of the Śüdras; though that class may, of course, have included Aryan slaves,thisisimplausible on the evidence (Macdonell and Keith, Vedic Index, ii.
+His view of Yadus, TurvaŚas, &c., as immigrants partially Semitized- from Mesopotamia, is quite implausible, as is his denial of the aboriginal char- acter of the Śūdras; though that class may, of course, have included Aryan slaves,thisisimplausible on the evidence (Macdonell and Keith, Vedic Index, ii.
 380 ff.).
 Cf. JRAS.
 1917, pp. 167 ff. * Platon', ii.
 91 f.

 • Ibid. i.
 718. For Plato's claim, see Frank, Plato und die sogenannten Pythagoreer (1923), pp. 233, 319 f.

 6

 Simplikios, Phys.
-1165; Eva Sachs, Die fünf platonischen Körper, pp. 9 ff., 41 ff.
+1165; Eva Sachs, Die fūnf platonischen Körper, pp. 9 ff., 41 ff.

 • Il Verbo di Pitagora (1924), pp. 56 ff.